zacharyy/GraphicsGroupProjects/README.md

 ## PA5: Assimp and Model Loading
 This is a model loader that loads model files using Assimp.
 To run this project ```cd PA5``` then follow the instructions in the README.md.

+## PA6: Assimp Texture Loading
+The model loader from PA5 is now updated to load textures onto models.
+To run this project ```cd PA6``` then follow the instructions in the README.md.